 Kitties come in so many different colors, shapes and patterns.
 And we are in love with all of them!
 Soft, curly cats, however, seem to be exceptionally captivating and spell-binding.
 Have you ever wondered about the role of genetics in your cat’s charming locks?
-The time has come to unravel some science behind feline curls and share a few tips and tricks on how to care for the soft, wavy fur.
-Let's go!
+The time has come to unravel some science behind curly cat coat.

 Curly cat breeds

 Currently, only four rexed breeds are internationally recognized: Cornish Rex, Devon Rex, LaPerm and Selkirk Rex.
 The curly coat in all of these four breeds is encoded by different rexed mutations, which is why their appearances greatly vary too.
 The Cornish Rex doesn’t have outer or middle coat layers (guard hairs and awn hairs).
 It only has a fine, soft and curly undercoat about 1cm long.
 Cornish Rexes are very prone to hair loss, however, and many of them develop a thin undercoat which goes partially bald over certain body parts over time.
 The coat is encoded by a recessive gene called r, meaning only homozygotes (cats that inherit the r gene from both their mother and their father) will carry the trait.

 The Devon Rex has a short, curly and plush coat without the undercoat.
 Its coat is a result of a recessive mutation called re, meaning that, again, only homozygotes will be curly.